usail-hkust/LLMTSCS/README.md

 `python>=3.9`,`tensorflow-cpu=2.8.0`, `cityflow`, `pandas=1.5.0`, `numpy=1.26.2`, `wandb`,  `transformers=4.36.2`, `peft=0.7.1`, `accelerate=0.25.0`, `datasets=2.16.1`, `fire`

-[`cityflow`](https://github.com/cityflow-project/CityFlow.git) needs a linux environment, and we run the code on Ubuntu.
+[`cityflow`](https://github.com/cityflow-project/CityFlow.git) needs a Linux environment, and we run the code on Ubuntu.

 <a id="usage"></a>